World Service Authority®

 This declaration followed the mandate of approximately 750,000 individuals throughout the world who registered with the International Registry of World Citizens that Davis founded in Paris on January 1, 1949.

 The WSA is a Washington, DC non-profit organization (not federal) which serves as the administrative and documentary agency of the World Government of World Citizens.
-The WSA has two main offices for the issuance of documents: Washington, DC and Tokyo, Japan.
+The WSA'd main office for the issuance of documents: Washington, DC.
 WSAs World Judicial Commission and Legal Department are located at its World Office in Washington, DC.

 - WSA receives 100,000+ requests per year for human rights assistance and for its global documents based on articles of the Universal Declaration of Human Rights: